What are business rates?

 What if I work from home?

-If you work from home, such from a spare bedroom or box room, or if you don’t employ others to work from your home, then you may also be exempt from paying business rates.
-You can browse the full guidelines regarding business rates and working from home on the gov.uk website.
+If you work from home or if you don’t employ others to work from your home, then you may also be exempt from paying business rates.
+You can browse the full guidelines regarding these business rates on the gov.uk website.

 What if I can’t pay my business rates bill?

-If you struggle to pay your business rates bill, be sure to check you’re paying the right amount and if you’re eligible for any exemptions or relief as outlined above.
+If you struggle to pay your business rates bill, check to see if you’re paying the right amount and eligible for any exemptions or relief outlined above.

-If you still think you can’t afford to pay the bill, it’s definitely worth getting in touch with your local council as soon as possible as they may be able to help.
+If you still think you can’t afford to pay the bill, it’s definitely worth getting in touch with your local council as soon as possible so they can help.
 If you ignore your bill and the letters reminding you to pay your bill, you could face larger penalties.

-Consider business rates as the business alternative of domestic council tax – you pay business rates to the council for any properties used to run your business, and council tax for any properties you live in.
+Consider business rates as the business alternative to domestic council tax – you pay business rates to the council for any properties used to run your business and council tax for any properties you live in.

 What other taxes do SME owners need to pay?

-If you run a small business, you’ll also have to pay other taxes in addition to your business rates bill.
+If you run a small business, you’ll also have to pay other taxes besides your business rates bill.
 We’ve linked to handy guides for each to help you along: